pavithranarul/Work-Sphere/README.md

 # worksphere
-a coolest platform to manage employee records
+a coolest platform to manage employee records.

 An assessment for dovel enterprise.

 ## Project overview